SELINA SNOW

 Love and Loss

-An exhibition exposing the innate contradictions we are faced with when in love and in loss.
+An exhibition of two series - Memories of Haggis and Snow Story - exposing the innate contradictions we are faced with when in love and in loss.
 A raw and visceral take on grief and family tied together by a unifying force; food.

 28 Market Place, Salisbury, SP1 1TL